SkillsFundingAgency/dfc-servicetaxonomy-editor/DeveloperNotes.md

 #ToDo

+* have new handler and use to pubish event from contenthandler/orchestrators to publish events publish/draft/discarddraft etc

-* Generate correlation I’d in handler?
+* Generate correlation Id in handler?

 * some files (e.g. contenthandlers) might be better split into partials